 And if you don’t have some of the basics like scissors, glue or markers, you can always grab some on your next run to the supermarket or pharmacy.

-3. Be a man/woman/non-binary person with a crafty plan
+3. Have a crafty plan

 Give the craft time a purpose or some direction.
 Even a basic plan will make it more fun for the kids and help ensure you get your kitchen table back in time for dinner.